ropensci/rixpress/README.md

 the build instructions of all the derivations and final outputs as Nix code.
-It is possible to define derivations that run Python code as well, and objects can be passed to and from R or Python by using `rxp_py2r()` and `ryp_r2py()`.
+It is possible to define derivations that run Python code as well, and objects can be passed to and from R or Python by using `rxp_py2r()` and `ryp_r2py()`, or by using a common serialization format such as JSON.
 By default, calling `rixpress()` also builds the pipeline, but it’s possible to only generate the `pipeline.nix` file and then build the pipeline at a later stage using:

     rxp_make()